nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning">

 You will not be able to recover the previous sorting of your contacts after the running the `sort` command.
+If you sort your contacts while in a wedding view, the list of all contacts will also be sorted.

 </box>